-While technological advancement have contributed to an increased market within sport related professions, there is still a great need for professionals who have a strong desire to work directly with people.
+While technological advancements have contributed to an increased market within sport-related professions, there is still a great need for professionals who have a strong desire to work directly with people.
 Whether it be through seasonal recreational activities or in a year round wellness program, the demand for Wellness & Recreation professionals is targeted for growth in the upcoming decades.
 This is a great profession for students who don’t see themselves behind a desk but would rather be actively engaged working with clients, managing events, and leading programs.

 The Wellness & Recreation Program

 The Wellness and Recreation program prepares students to work in public or private recreation facilities with people of all ages.
 Students will be prepared for positions such as recreation coordinator, athletic trainer, trail guide, and sports coach.